 You’ve been injured as a passenger in another driver’s car during an auto accident.
 What should you do?
 Situations like this can often be frustrating and worrisome.
 As a passenger, you were not operating either car involved in the accident.
 You and your insurance are not responsible for claims or any damage to either car as result from the collision.
 You are not at fault, yet you are an injured victim following the actions of other drivers.

+Am I able to receive any compensation as a passenger in a car accident?
 As a passenger injured in an auto accident, you may have a right to receive compensation.
 This does not rely solely on the role, or if you played an active role, in the accident.
 In many cases, the process is rather straightforward, as there are no additional factors or complexities to prove, like a driver operating either vehicle in the accident may have to.
 Ultimately, the most important thing is health and safety, so the passenger should take all necessary steps to determine their injuries and get the compensation they deserve.

 As a passenger, you should take charge of your car safety.
 Whether you are the driver or passenger, always wear your seatbelt.
 Seatbelts save tens of thousands of lives each year and are designed to minimize the injuries incurred during an auto accident.
 If injured as a passenger due to not wearing your seatbelt or negligence, one or both driver’s insurance companies may try to position you as liable for your own injuries.